On Newton polytopes of Lagrangian augmentations: Two Final Remarks

 \subsection{Distinct non-orientable exact Lagrangian fillings}

 The existence and classification of non-orientable exact Lagrangian fillings is less understood than that of their orientable counterparts.
-By distinguishing augmentations with $\Z_2[H_1(L;\Z)]$ coefficients we can distinguish non-orientable exact Lagrangian fillings.
-First, we must establish how to keep track of homology coefficients for non-orientable decomposable Lagrangian cobordisms $L$.
+By distinguishing augmentations with $\Z_2[H_1(L, \Lambda;\Z)]$ coefficients we can distinguish non-orientable exact Lagrangian fillings.
+First, we must establish how to keep track of generators of relative homology for non-orientable decomposable Lagrangian cobordisms $L$.